Luxorum/cat_facts/README.md

 ## Getting Started

 1. Clone this project.
-2. Run `flutter pub run build_runner build --delete-conflicting-outputs` in terminal to ensure, that all generated files are present and correct.
+2. Run `flutter pub run build_runner build --delete-conflicting-outputs` in terminal.
-3. Run it on your device.
+3. Run it on your device by executing `flutter run`.